W-L/simION/README.md

 These files need to be bind mounted when running the container:

 - bulkfile for playback
-- fasta and minimap-index of the used reference
+- fasta and minimap-index of the used reference (BR-only)

 e.g.: store all files in `./data` and mount with argument `-B data/:/data`.